 Women who are plagued with chronic Candidiasis can sometimes exhibit yeast-related disorders in their health.
 These maladies, that are brought on by yeast, can make a woman feel "sick all over."
 When coupled with other factors like nutritional deficiencies, emotional stress, viral infections, parasites, environmental chemicals, and environmental molds; the body’s immune system can become weakened.

-When yeast toxins affect the body, you often feel ’sick all over’ because your immune system, the endocrine system, and the brain are all related and are affected by yeast toxins.
-PMS, sexual dysfunction, headache, and depression are among some of the symptoms that can arise as a result of yeast toxins affecting the body.
+When yeast toxins affect the body, you often feel sick all over because your immune system, the endocrine system, and the brain are all related—and affected by yeast toxins.
+PMS, sexual dysfunction, headache, and depression are among some of the symptoms that can arise as a result of too much mycotoxin (toxins synthesized by fungi) in the body.

 Your medical history may look like this:

 - Frequent vaginitis